wkddngus5/CS-study/Javascript/README.md

   11. dynamic typed language and loosely typed language
   - JS variables are set types when they are allocated.
 So we can allocate multiple types to one value.

+  12. localStorage vs sessionStorage
+   - SessionStorage consist data only same tab
+   - Both web storage objects connected to domain, protocol
+   - Unlike cookies, they don't use the HTTP header so they can save bigger data.

+  13. call, bind, apply, arrow function
+    - Set the 'this' to first parameter.
+    - Arrow function doesn't bind 'this'.